-Dependencies: FIA\UAU.1 Timing of authentication: fulfilled by FIA\UAU.1/PACE shared password.

-FIA AFL.1.1 The TSF shall detect when [Number in Table 19] unsuccessful authentication

-/PACE attempt occurs related to authentication attempts using the PACE password as

-FIA\AFL.1.2 When the defined number of unsuccessful authentication attempts has been

-/PACE met, the TSF shall [Actions in Table 19].
+Hierarchical to: No other components.
+Dependencies: FIA_UAU.1 Timing of authentication: fulfilled by FIA_UAU.1/PACE FIA_AFL.1.1 /PACE The TSF shall detect when [ Number in Table 19 ] unsuccessful authentication attempt occurs related to authentication attempts using the PACE password as shared password .
+FIA_AFL.1.2 /PACE When the defined number of unsuccessful authentication attempts has been met , the TSF shall [ Actions in Table 19 ].

-Password Number Actions MRZ, CAN 1 Exponentially increase time delay before new authentication attempt is possible.
+Password Number Actions

+MRZ, CAN 1 Exponentially increase time delay before new authentication attempt is possible.

-Table 19: FIA\AFL.1/PACE refinements
+Table 19: FIA_AFL.1/PACE refinements